 What’s the Difference Between Cajun and Creole Food?

-Confused about the difference between Cajun and Creole food?
+Confused about the difference between Cajun vs. Creole food?
 This is a crash course in Louisiana's most famous cuisines.

 What Is Creole Cuisine?

-Creole culture is older, dating back to when New Orleans was first settled.
-It’s largely a blend of Spanish, African, Portuguese, Italian, Native American and Caribbean influences.
-Creole has its origins in the Big Easy, where people could get a hold of a wider variety of ingredients, including butter, spices and yes, tomatoes.
-These dishes tend to be more complex as a result.
-The cuisine is also slightly richer, thanks to the use of cream and butter.
-You may know Creole desserts like beignets and a 1930s New Orleans original, doberge cake.
+Creole culture is the older of the two, and it’s a little harder to define.
+It dates back to when New Orleans was first settled, and it came together from a blend of Spanish, African, Portuguese, Italian, Native American and Caribbean influences.
+Creole has its origins in the Big Easy, a bustling city where people could get a hold of a wider variety of ingredients, including butter, dried spices and tomatoes.